influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 export TZ="UTC"
 ```

-If Telegraf is being run as a system service with SystemD, this can be configured
+If Telegraf is being run as a system service, this can be configured in the
-in the following way
+following way on Linux:

 ```sh
 echo TZ="UTC" | sudo tee -a /etc/default/telegraf
 ```

 ## OpenSearch Support